You can't go wrong with pudding but are some weird desserts out there.

 No one wants to waste calories on something that might leave a bad taste - we want naughty, creamy and sweet, without too much extra fluff.

 Instead of the comforts of cake, chocolate ice cream, these countries have decided that dessert should be as strange as possible.
-Here are the seven weirdest desserts on earth.
+Here are the seven weird desserts – and possibly the weirdest on Earth.

 Pastry can be one of the prettiest things on the dinner table.
 Apparently not when it’s in the hands of traditional Malaysian chefs.
 What looks like a group of green, quivering worms is actually a combination of jelly noodles, shaved ice, green food colouring and red beans known locally as cendol.

 2. Tavuk gogsu

 Chicken and sugar - two words that feel as far apart as “McDonald’s” and “healthy”, or “Brexit” and “sensible”.
 Nonetheless, this Turkish delight represents one of the only ever attempts to force the pair together.

 3. Deep-fried Mars bar

-In what has become a Glaswegian tradition, Scottish chip shops will offer customers the chance to have their favourite chocolate bar battered and deep fried.
-Gloriously unhealthy, this is a one way ticket to calorie heaven.
+In what has become a Glaswegian tradition, Scottish chip shops will offer customers the chance to have their favourite chocolate bar battered and deep-fried.
+Gloriously unhealthy, this is a one-way ticket to calorie heaven.

 4. Maple Taffy

 If Canada’s famous for two things, it is for snow and syrup.
 Given the availability of both, it’s only natural that enterprising cooks should try and combine the two together.

 5. Ais Kacang

-Another Asian pudding that looks like someone had a paintball fight in the kitchen, Ais Kacang is a real melting pot of ingredients.
+Another pudding that looks like someone had a paintball fight in a dessert bowl, Ais Kacang is a real melting pot of ingredients.
 Red beans are mixed with shaved ice, sweet corn, grass jelly, lychee fruit and evaporated milk, before being topped with a sweet strawberry syrup.

 Whether or not you agree with the ingredients, most strange desserts at least look edible.
 Not so sakotis.
 A batter based dish, this extraordinary traditional Lithuanian specialty looks more like a sea sponge than food.

 These gory desserts are made from a mixture of milk, sugar and pigs blood and are fashioned into dark red pancakes.
 Served with sweet jam, this is one of those dishes where it helps not to think too hard about what’s in it.

 If you want to play it safe, there are plenty of easy dessert options on almost every menu around the world.
 But, if this collection proves anything, it is that if you do want to push out the pudding boat, there are plenty of odd options to keep you occupied.